getty708/PubZ/docs/docs/dev/dashboard.md

 # Application Dashboard

-This application provides all usrs to view and seatch function.
+This application provides all users to view and search function.

 ## Basic URL Structures